 China’s efforts to address sustainability and development can be seen by its recent commitment to hit peak emissions before 2030 and reach carbon neutrality before 2060.
 The proposal promises to deploy nature-based solutions for climate change that will not only help China meet its Paris Climate Agreement targets, but also ensure a more secure future for a broad range of wetlands, forests, farmland and urban greenspace.

 Perhaps the biggest sign of China’s aspirations as an environmental leader is its role as host country of the UN’s 15th Convention on Biological Diversity (CBD).
-Representatives from 196 countries are aiming to gather in the city of Kunming in 2021 to agree on a new global framework to protect nature.
+Representatives from 196 countries have been invited to the city of Kunming to agree on a new global framework to protect nature.